Karori challenges Azimio’s assertion on collegial validation of poll result

-Prof Githu Muigai, former Attorney General, who led IEBC legal team in making oral submission before the Supreme Court defended IEBC Chairperson from claims of running a one-man show and side-lining four commissioners.
+Prof Githu Muigai, former Attorney General, who led IEBC legal team in making oral submission before the Supreme Court defended the commission Chairperson from claims of running a one-man show and side-lining four commissioners.

 “The suggestion that we should have a plenary conversation about the result is what that would cause huge ramifications to this country,” Senior Counsel Kamau Karori told the court.